CGATOxford/UMI-tools/QUICK_START.md

 will treat the whole barcode as a UMI, and os the pattern will contain only Ns.

-    $ zcat SRR2057597.fastq.gz | umi_tools extract --bc-pattern=NNNNNNNNN --stdout processed.fastq.gz
+    $ zcat SRR2057597.fastq.gz | umi_tools extract --bc-pattern=NNNNNNNNN --log=processed.log --stdout processed.fastq.gz

+If you're using macOS use (note the use of gzcat in place of zcat):

+    $ gzcat SRR2057597.fastq.gz | umi_tools extract --bc-pattern=NNNNNNNNN --log=processed.log --stdout processed.fastq.gz

 Note that `extract` can output to a gziped or uncompressed file depending on the file extension.
 It can also output to `stdout` if not output is specified.
-A log file is output continaning the paramemeters which which `extract` was run and the frequency of each UMI encountered. boThis can be redirected with `--log` or supprssed with `--supress-stats` (run parameters are still output).
+A log file is saved contianing the paramemeters which which `extract` was run and the frequency of each UMI encountered.
+This can be redirected with `--log` or supprssed with `--supress-stats` (run parameters are still output).